lintool/wikiclean/README.md

 By default, both options are set to false.

 Also, use `withLangauge` to set the language.
-Currently, only two are supported:
+Currently, three are supported:

 * `WikiLanguage.EN`: English (default)
 * `WikiLanguage.DE`: German
+* `WikiLanguage.ZH`: Chinese

 Contributions for providing additional language support welcome!